Freedom of religion in Brunei: Law for everyone else

 Marriage between Muslims and those of other faiths is not permitted, and non-Muslims must convert to Islam if they wish to marry a Muslim.
 Muslims who wish to convert to another religion face such official and societal pressure not to leave Islam that conversion is extremely difficult if not impossible in practice.
 Permission from the Ministry of Religious Affairs must be obtained to convert from Islam, and there were no reports of anyone requesting such permission during the reporting period.
 There were instances during the period covered by this report of persons, often foreign women, who converted to Islam as a prelude to marrying Muslims.
 Government statistics reported that eight percent of the 312 conversions to Islam during the reporting period were due to marriage.
 Unlike in the past, there were no cases of divorced Muslim converts who, because of official and societal pressure, remained officially Muslim if they did not wish to do so.

 Abuses of religious freedom

 Those adhering to faiths other than Islam are allowed to practice their beliefs, provided that they exercise restraint and do not proselytize.
 In the past non-Muslims who proselytized were arrested or detained and sometimes held without charges for extended periods of time; however, no such arrests or detentions occurred since.

 There were no reports of religious prisoners or detainees in the country.

 Forced religious conversion

 There were reports of forced religious conversion, including of minor U.S. citizens who had been abducted or illegally removed from the United States, or of the refusal to allow such citizens to be returned to the United States.
 If parents convert to Islam, conversion of the child requires his or her personal commitment and is not automatic.
 A person must be at least 14 years old to make such a commitment.

+Muslims are not permitted to renounce or change their religion.
+Non-Muslims must be at least 14 years and seven months old to convert or renounce their religion.
+If either parent converts to Islam, their children younger than 14 years and seven months automatically become Muslim.